ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/istio.md

 The Pod FQDN of the Headless service should be in the format of `pod-ipv4-address.service.namespace.svc.zone.` or the format of `pod-hostname.service.namespace.svc.zone.` depending on your implementation of the [Kubernetes DNS specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md).
 :::

-## Step 5: Run Ray application to generate traffic for later visualization
+## Step 5: Run your Ray app to generate traffic

-After the RayCluster is ready, use the following script to generate internal traffic.
+After the RayCluster is ready, use the following script to generate internal traffic for visualization.

 ```bash
 export HEAD_POD=$(kubectl get pods --selector=ray.io/node-type=head -o custom-columns=POD:metadata.name --no-headers)